Hilario Davide Jr.

-Hilario Gelbolingo Davide Jr. (born December 20, 1935) is a Filipino lawyer, professor, diplomat, constitutionalist and former politician, who served as the 20th chief justice of the Supreme Court of the Philippines and Permanent Representative of the Permanent Mission of the Republic of the Philippines to the United Nations.
-As constitutionalist, Davide led the creation of the Legislative branch, and also wrote the most resolutions and the bulk of the 1987 Constitution of the Philippines, becoming its father and primary author.
+Hilario Gelbolingo Davide Jr. (born December 20, 1935) is a Filipino lawyer, professor, diplomat, constitutionalist and former politician, who served as the 20th chief justice of the Philippines and permanent representative of the Permanent Mission of the Republic of the Philippines to the United Nations.
+As constitutionalist, Davide led the creation of the legislative branch, and also wrote the most resolutions and the bulk of the 1987 Constitution of the Philippines.

 Early life and career

 The sixth of seven siblings, Davide was born in Barangay Colawin, in Argao, Cebu to Hilario Panerio Davide Sr. (1904–2006), a retired Schools Division Superintendent, and Josefa Lopez Gelbolingo, a former public school teacher.
 Davide Sr. though lacking in funds ensured all his children finished college.
 The children were disciplined from the beginning, and the boys had to learn how to gather tubo (sugarcane).
 The young dodong (boy) Jun enjoyed riding on a sledge harnessed by a carabao to gather tubo.
 No leisure was allowed until schoolwork and house chores were completed.

 He completed his primary education at Argao Central Elementary School and secondary education at Abellana Vocational High School.
 In college, he went to the country's premier state university, the University of the Philippines Diliman, Quezon City where he earned his Associate in Arts in 1955, his Bachelor of Science in Jurisprudence in 1958, and his Bachelor of Laws degree in 1959.
 In his first year of law he joined the honor society, "Order of the Purple Feather", then in his last year was a member of two honor societies called Phi Kappa Phi and Pi Gamma Mu.
 In addition, Davide edited for the school journal, the Philippine Law Journal.
 He took and passed the bar examinations given that same year.

 From 1959 to 1963, Davide worked as private secretary to the vice-governor and later governor of the province of Cebu.

 From 1962 to 1968, he was a faculty member of the College of Law of Southwestern University in Cebu City.
-This university, three decades later, would confer on him a degree of Doctor of Laws (Honoris Causa) in 1999.
+This university, three decades later, would confer on him an honorary degree of Doctor of Laws in 1999.